Hi there, in today’s article, we’re going to pit Megapixels vs Pixel/Sensor size.

-Megapixels counts are only good for image resolution and for packing a lot of details.
-The size of the sensor on which they are packed on is much more important.
-A camera with a high megapixel count (48MP) made up of small 0.8µm pixels can be totally destroyed by a 12MP camera with 1.4µm (or even 2.4µm) sized pixels.
+Megapixel counts are only good for image resolution and for packing a lot of details.
+The size of the sensor on which they are packed is much more important.
+A camera with a high megapixel count (48MP) made up of small 0.8µm pixels can be destroyed by a 12MP camera with 1.4µm (or even 2.4µm) sized pixels.

 The sensor on the left has 12 boxes.
-Each box is representing a million pixels so it is a 12MP camera.
+Each box represents a million pixels so it is a 12MP camera.
 The one on the right has 48 boxes representing 48MP.
-The 12MP camera on the right has the bigger pixels and sensor.
+The 12MP camera on the right has bigger pixels and a sensor.
 It will take better photos both day and night, completely outperforming the smaller 48MP.
-The smaller 48MP sensor would combine 4pixels (or boxes) together so as to get a wider surface area.
-This will boost its performance, but that would effectively reduce it’s resolution back down to 12MP.
+The smaller 48MP sensor would combine 4 pixels (or boxes) to get a wider surface area.
+This will boost its performance, but that would effectively reduce its resolution back down to 12MP.

 Both Apple and Google use 12MP cameras.
-Their cameras give out better shots than most 48MP cameras in the market today.
+Their cameras give out better shots than most 48MP cameras on the market today.

 WHAT MAKES UP A GOOD CAMERA?

-Well a good camera should have good hardware (well sized image sensor and pixels as well as a good megapixel count).
-It should also have a good software to process those photos.
+Well, a good camera should have good hardware (a well-sized image sensor and pixels as well as a good megapixel count).
+It should also have good software to process those photos.
 Software in photography has started to take a more pivotal role these days.